 Since then I have evolved into more of a generalist (one who knows less and less about more and more) than anything else.
 My wife and I moved to Maine and started new chapters in our lives in the early 1990’s.
 I missed teaching, so I signed up as a Substitute Teacher at several local High Schools, began teaching computer courses via our town’s Community Services programs, and started tutoring math students after school – in addition to my computer and marketing consulting work.

-I have now been tutoring math students for over 20 years, and occasionally teaching math classes when needed as a substitute.
+I have now been tutoring math students for 25 years, and occasionally teaching math classes when needed as a substitute.
 Along the way, I became a parent – which has added another perspective to my ramblings.
 This blog is intended to document, revisit, and hopefully improve upon many of the approaches that seem to have helped students the most over these years.
 Some of the postings are explanations that have evolved over many tutoring sessions.
 Others are musings about how math “should be” taught… some from personal experience, and some hoping I will follow my own advice “next time”.

 Despite being a perpetual “work in progress”, I hope this blog can: